Now Providing DBT treatment to adults and Teens!

 Kelsey McFarland, LCSW

-Kelsey (she/her) has been a mental health therapist for nearly five years and was licensed as a clinical social worker in 2021.
-She graduated from The University of Nebraska in Omaha, with a Master of Social Work degree from the Grace Abbott School of Social Work.
+Kelsey (she/her) graduated from The University of Nebraska in Omaha, with a Master of Social Work degree from the Grace Abbott School of Social Work.
+She became a licensed clinical social worker in 2021.
 Kelsey has completed Dialectical Behavior Therapy Foundational Training and DBT Skills for Adolescents and Families Training through the Behavioral Tech Institute.
+She started co-facilitating DBT groups in 2023.

 Kelsey has worked with children and families since 2008 in a variety of settings, including Missoula's Children's Museum and Families First.
 She's worked globally and nationally at schools, children's shelters, day rehabilitation centers, hospitals and inpatient settings.